Does Social Security Call You?

 3. Promises of easy grant money

-SSA imposters will fabricate stories about phony benefits, unclaimed grants, or cost-of-living adjustments (COLA).
+SSA imposters will fabricate stories about benefits, unclaimed grants, or cost-of-living adjustments (COLA).
 As they lure you with promises of additional benefits, imposters will try to steal your personally identifiable information (PII).

 This could include your SSN, Medicare number, credit card information, or banking details.
 If someone requests this information over the phone, refuse them and hang up.